Agreeing and Disagreeing in Collaborative Knowledge Graph Construction: An Analysis of Wikidata: Related work

 Previous studies have analysed argumentation in online debates from different perspectives, with quantitative and qualitative means, in terms of classifying the arguments, identifying participants roles, and ranking their persuasive power.
-Prior work, to classify arguments used Walton's \cite{walton2008argumentation} argumentation on social media \cite{schneider2014did} and Wikipedia \cite{schneider2013arguments} with codes like \textit{argument from example, practical reasoning, argument from rules etc.}.
-Other studies in Wikipedia, focused on knowledge sharing in arguments and looked, for example, \textit{background knowledge, facts about the topic, citation, etc.} \cite{hara2016co}, or used a dialogue scheme, such as \textit{inform, manage, evaluate, etc.} \cite{freard2010role}.
-Furthermore, similar studies in open source software development projects used an adapted method of the general field argumentation model by Toulman \cite{wang2020argulens} using codes like \textit{claim, warrant, rebuttal, etc.} For knowledge engineering projects, the Toulman scheme was also used with variation because did not fulfil the projects' needs \cite{stranieri2001argumentation}.
-However, previous studies in collaborative knowledge engineering identified the value of argumentation in building ontologies and introduced Diligent, an argumentation-based ontology engineering methodology \cite{vrandecic2005diligent,pinto2004diligent} using codes such as \textit{issue, elaboration, counter example, etc.}.
-Based on the idea that during ontology building, participants exchange arguments which may support or object to certain ontology engineering decisions, the authors suggested a model for tracking arguments \cite{tempich2005argumentation}.
-Tempich et al. \cite{tempich2007argumentation} tested the theory of argumentation to ontology engineering and showed that the Diligent argumentation process ensured agreement, helped non-experts to quickly follow processes, and made it easier to detect conflicted arguments.
+Prior work, to classify arguments used Walton's \citep{walton2008argumentation} argumentation on social media \citep{schneider2014did} and Wikipedia \citep{schneider2013arguments} with codes like \textit{argument from example, practical reasoning, argument from rules}, and so on.
+Other studies in Wikipedia, focused on knowledge sharing in arguments and looked, for example, \textit{background knowledge, facts about the topic, citation}, and so on \citep{hara2016co}, or used a dialogue scheme, such as \textit{inform, manage, evaluate}, and so on \citep{freard2010role}.
+Furthermore, similar studies in open source software development projects \citep{wang2020argulens} and knowledge engineering (KE) \citep{stranieri2001argumentation} used an adapted method of the general field argumentation model by Toulmin.
+The Toulmin scheme uses codes like \textit{claim, warrant, rebuttal}, and so on.
+For the KE project, the Toulmin scheme was used with variation to fulfil the needs of KE practices \citep{stranieri2001argumentation}.
+However, another argumentation scheme dedicated to argumentation in KE was introduced by \cite{vrandecic2005diligent,pinto2004diligent}.
+The Diligent process model proposed an argumentation scheme in the form of an ontology using codes, such as \textit{issue, elaboration, counter example}, and so on.
+The argumentation ontology was focused on the ontology building process, where participants exchange arguments which may support or object to certain ontology engineering decisions \citep{tempich2005argumentation}. \cite{tempich2007argumentation} tested in practice the argumentation ontology with a group working on an ontology development, showing that it ensured agreement, helped non-experts to quickly follow processes, and made it easier to detect conflicted arguments.